Linear Dimensionality Reduction: Multidimensional Scaling

 \subsection{\MDS algorithm}

 Wrapping all this together yields the following algorithm for \MDS\\

-\nT{Notes} Here are some notes on this algorithm: \begin{itemize}[label=$\rightarrow$] \item We have not specified the choice of the $r$ first columns of $X$ in algorithm summarized in section (\ref{sec:summary}). \item It is better to have as an output the whole set of non-negative eigenvalues of $G$.
-Keeping the $r$ first if useful is very simple. \item If the user selects the computation of the eigenvalues of $G$, it is simple to detect those which are negative, and clip the corresponding columns in $U$ (and rows and columns in $\Sigma$).
-If the SVD is selected, we have $G=U\Sigma U^\t$.
-We have the choice of the sign in columns of $U$.
-If the choice is the same in $U$ and $V^\t = U^\t$, then the sign of $\sigma_\alpha$ in the SVD is the same than the corresponding eigenvalue of $G$ (SVD algorithms keep $\sigma_\alpha \geq 0$ by changing the sign of corresponding column in $V$).
+\nT{Note} If the user selects the computation of the eigenvalues of $G$, it is simple to detect those which are negative, and clip the corresponding columns in $U$ (and values in $\Lambda$).
+If the SVD is selected, we have $G=U\Sigma V^\t$ (classical notation $(U,\Sigma,V$, here $\Sigma \neq \Lambda^{1/2}$), with columns of $V$ (resp. singular values) being the same as the columns of $U$ (resp. eigenvalues of $G$) up to the sign, depending on the sign of the corresponding eigenvalue of $G$: